jochym/nexstar-evo/doc/notes.md

 ## WiFi operation

-In standard mode the WiFi module in the scope creates its own network unprotected (!) with very stupid selection of IP range.
+In standard mode the WiFi module in the scope creates its own network: unprotected, with very wired selection of IP range.
 The scope IP is 1.2.3.4 and the dhcp server in the scope handles out addresses in the /24 network starting from 1.2.3.10, with default gateway and dns set to scope (!).
 This is really *bad design*.
 The address range is a regular *internet* address (belongs